oatmealandcoffee/CSCI15P4/readme.md

     		*?
 Update games to opponent winning
     	X User Index
     		X Do something with it
-    	X Game Create
+    	* Game Create
-    		X User is white or black
+    		* User is white or black before submitting
     	* Game Edit
     		*!
 Game not found
     		* Highlight player's own side in addition to turn